-You can upload a video file to the Library in order to stream it at future events, or to make it available on demand.
+You can upload a video file to your Media in order to stream it at future events or make it available on demand.
 However, certain file requirements must be met in order for a file to be successfully uploaded.
-Incompatible files must be re-encoded with the proper configurations before they can be uploaded to Resi’s cloud.
+Incompatible files must be re-encoded with the proper configurations before you can upload them to Resi’s cloud.

 We recommend using the following tools to encode and check your video files:

 - Adobe Premiere Pro, Apple Compressor, or Handbrake (free) can encode your videos and ensure they meet the file requirements.

 - You can use Media Info to quickly confirm your video properties meet the file requirements before uploading to Resi.

 If you get stuck, please contact the Resi Support team, and include your export settings, any error that occurred, and screenshots of your file’s metadata in Media Info.